Malabika Sen

 Malobika Sen (also known as Malabika Sen; born 27 August 1967) is an Indian classical dancer, singer and actress.

 Career

 Sen is a trained Bharatnatyam and Kuchipudi dancer.
 She obtained her formal training in Kuchipudi from Sreemoyee Venkat and in Bharatnatyam from Thankamani Kutty.
 She is one of the empaneled solo artist of Bharatnatyam and Kuchipudi at ICCR.
 She has performed live in almost all major platforms in India and abroad with distinction.
 She is also a senior member of Kalamandalam dance group.

 She is also a trained singer in North Indian classical vocal music and Nazrul Geeti under the guidance of Dr. Chameli Sarkar and Smt.
 Rama Basu.
 Some of her works includes Lag Ja Gale, Na Jeo Na, Meri Jaan and Eto Boro Akash.
-She has also rendered her voice in the song Ke Bole in Bhagshesh (2018).
+She has also rendered her voice in the song Ke Bole composed by Pandit Jayanta Bose, from the bengali film Bhagshesh (2018).

 In addition, she has also starred in many Bengali films and TV soap operas.